aritro98/Clinical-Trial-Data-Analysis/README.md

    - Lists pharmaceutical companies and related information.

 ## Technologies Used
 - **Programming Language**: Python
 - **Libraries**: pandas, matplotlib, seaborn
 - **Tools**: Jupyter Notebook / Google Colab

 ## Key Features

-1. Distinct Studies:
+- **Distinct Studies**:
   - The dataset includes a total of `X` unique clinical trials (where `X` is calculated dynamically).

-2. Trial Types:
+- **Trial Types**:
   - The most frequent trial types are extracted and displayed in descending order of occurrence.

-3. Top 5 Conditions:
+- **Top 5 Conditions**:
   - Frequently studied conditions are identified and visualized.

-4. Hierarchy Roots:
+- **Hierarchy Roots**:
   - Hierarchical classification of conditions reveals the top 5 most common roots.

-5. Non-Pharmaceutical Sponsors:
+- **Non-Pharmaceutical Sponsors**:
   - The top 10 non-pharmaceutical sponsors are listed based on the number of trials.

-6. Monthly Completion Trends:
+- **Monthly Completion Trends**:
   - A bar plot shows the number of completed studies each month in 2021.

 ## Installation and Setup
 1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/clinical-trial-analysis.git